 Though hemorrhoids can appear at any time, most moms get them in the third trimester or during labor (straining to push a baby out is a lot like straining to have a bowel movement).

-Apply coconut oil to the hemorrhoids.
-It has antibacterial and antifungal properties which can help with the itching.
-It can relieve pain and inflammation and should help hemorrhoids to heal in a few days.
+- Coconut oil.
+It has antibacterial and anti-fungal properties that can help with the itching.
+It can also relieve pain and inflammation and should help hemorrhoids heal within a few days.

-Squat to do your doo.
+- Squat to do your doo.
 Squatting is the natural way to poo.
 Sitting, or worse, leaning back, pinches the intestines so your stool gets stuck.
-It puts a lot of pressure on the rectum where squatting lets everything relax.
-You can try raising your legs up and leaning forward so you’re in a more squatty position or you can invest in one of these.
+It puts a lot of pressure on the rectum.
+Squatting, on the other hand, lets everything relax.
+You can try raising your legs up and leaning forward so you’re in a more squat position, or you can invest in one of these.

 Here are more tips on how to have a great poop.